EmmanuelDemey/trainings-v2/training/chapters/javascript/05_dom.md

 - Hide / show a block by toggling a `hidden` class
 - Render an array of products as an HTML list with `createElement`
 - Add a "Remove" behavior that deletes an item from the list
+- Going further: the same selection with `getElementById` — and the live-collection trap